Chicago International Children's Film Festival

 In 1983, Facets Multi-Media founded the Chicago International Children's Film Festival (CICFF), the first competitive festival of films for children in the U.S. The impetus for the Festival came from a need to introduce new, culturally diverse films for children to American children's audiences, and to recognize excellence in children's filmmaking.
 In addition, the Festival sought to empower children by involving them directly in the jurying process.
 From its inception, the Festival has had independent juries of children and adult media professionals awarding prizes in multiple categories.

+In 2023, the festival celebrated its 40th annual film festival.